Internal Bleeding: History

-In 2011, founding members Tolley, Pervelis and Hobbie reunited Internal Bleeding, accompanied by bassist Jason Liff and vocalist Keith DeVito.
-The band's fifth studio album, and their first since reuniting, Imperium was released on September 30, 2014.
+In 2011, Tolley, Pervelis and Hobbie reunited Internal Bleeding, accompanied by bassist Jason Liff and vocalist Keith DeVito.
+The band's fifth studio album, and their first since reuniting, Imperium, was released on September 30, 2014.
 On February 9, 2016, the band announced Joe Marchese had replaced DeVito, and Shaun Kennedy had replaced Liff.
-On April 20, 2017, founding drummer and the band's sole consistent member, Bill Tolley, died in a fire while working his job as a firefighter in Queens.
-His role was subsequently filled by Kyle Eddy.
+The band supported Vader on a US tour in the spring of 2017.
+On April 20, 2017, founding drummer and the band's sole consistent member, Bill Tolley, died in a fire while working as a firefighter in Queens.
+His role was filled by Kyle Eddy.
 The following day, the band released a music video for their song "Final Justice".
-On November 2, 2018, they released their sixth studio album Corrupting Influence.
-In 2019, Marchese and Kennedy departed from the group with Steve Worley and Ryan Giordano filling their respective rolls.
+On November 2, 2018, they released their sixth studio album, Corrupting Influence.
+In 2019, Marchese and Kennedy departed the group with Steve Worley and Ryan Giordano filling their respective rolls.
 On August 3 of the same year, the band released the single "Overthrow Creation".

+The band was schedueld to perform at Milwaukee Metal Fest in June 2026.
+They had played the festival in 2024.